Rob Gonsalves: Death and legacy

 Gonsalves suffered from mental illness and ended his life on June 14, 2017.
 His official Facebook page stated in part "Rob Gonsalves battled the dark but succumbed June 14th."
 He was survived by his wife and extended family.

 Fellow artist and widow, Lise Carruthers organized an effort to preserve his legacy in 2018.
 In 2019, a 4-foot-high black granite plinth was installed on his gravesite at the Necropolis Cemetery in Toronto Canada.
 Each side of the pedestal featured a different porcelain reproduction of a Gonsalves painting.
 Future plans are for a series of art exhibitions featuring Gonsalves original paintings.

 In popular culture

-In 2018, Ariana Grande released a music video for her song 'God is a Woman' in which most scene referenced Gonsalves' paintings "Water Dancing" and "Carved in Stone".
+In 2018, Ariana Grande released a music video for her song 'God is a Woman' in which one scene references Gonsalves' painting "Water Dancing".